 Resume History: How Far Back Should a Resume Go?

-Employers scrutinize your work history to gain insights into your experience, skills, and career progression.
-In this article, we explore the importance of resume history and provide valuable guidance on determining the appropriate length.
+In this article, we explore how far back a resume should go.
 We’ll also delve into what employers look for in a work history and how you can optimize this section to stand out from the competition.

 What work history should be on a resume?

-PRO TIP: The 6-second test is the approximate time frame in which hiring managers scan a resume to determine its suitability, making it crucial to create a visually appealing and concise document that immediately captures their attention.
+Expert tip: The 6-second test is the approximate time frame in which hiring managers scan a resume to determine its suitability, making it crucial to create a visually appealing and concise document that immediately captures their attention.

-How far should your resume history go back?
+How far back should a resume go?

 A great resume represents between 10 and 15 years of detailed experience.
 Of course, if you’re new to the work world or are applying for an executive position, you could have more or less experience.
 Let’s break it down into three general rules.

-1. Entry level ( or 0-2 years of experience)
+1. Entry level (or 0-2 years of experience)

-2. Professional level ( or up to 15 years of experience)
+2. Professional level (or up to 15 years of experience)

 For executives or candidates with extensive experience, it may be appropriate to include a broader time frame of up to 25 years.
-However, it’s still advisable to prioritize the past 10-15 years of experience to emphasize your most recent and relevant roles.
-Additionally, executives are encouraged to consider adopting the 10-15 year timeframe to maintain a focused and impactful resume.
-Oftentimes, executive resumes will focus on the last 10-15 years and include an “Early Career Experience” section that simply summarizes older positions.
+However, it’s advisable to prioritize the past 10-15 years of experience to emphasize your most recent and relevant roles.

 Age discrimination and its potential impact on resume history

 While it’s important to present a comprehensive work history, it's also crucial to be aware of potential age discrimination concerns.
-Some job seekers may face biases based on their age, which could impact their decision on how far back their work history should go.
+Some job seekers may face biases based on their age, which could impact their decision on how far back their resume should go.
 If you believe age discrimination could be a factor, you have the option to strategically omit certain older experiences and focus primarily on recent positions that showcase your current skills and qualifications.

 Practical tips for deciding the appropriate timeframe for your resume history